withreach/reach-sdk-checkout-web/README.md

 `/openContract`, call this method with the URL included in the API response.

 This will:
-* create an iframe, initially 0x0
+* create an iframe, initially with 0x0 dimensions
 * perform a fingerprinting step required by 3-D Secure v2
 * attempt authorization